Size in Square Kilometres

 Criterion A; B (1)

 Delphinus delphis, Tursiops truncatus, Orcinus orca

-The central west coast North Island encompasses open, coastal waters with high levels of turbidity punctuated by a number of harbours.
-This is the core habitat for the Māui dolphin (Cephalorhynchus hectori maui) (Baker et al. 2002) listed by the IUCN as Critically Endangered, a subspecies whose range is now mainly restricted to a ~250km stretch of coastline between south of Kaipara Harbour and north of Raglan (Baker et al. 2016).
+The central New Zealand west coast North Island encompasses open, coastal waters with high levels of turbidity punctuated by a number of harbours.
+This is the core habitat for the Māui dolphin (Cephalorhynchus hectori maui) (Constantine et al. 2021) listed by the IUCN as Critically Endangered, a subspecies whose range is now mainly restricted to a ~250km stretch of coastline between south of Kaipara Harbour and north of Raglan (Baker et al. 2016).
 The subspecies’ range has been significantly reduced as a result of bycatch in fisheries (Dawson et al. 2001).
 These dolphins favour turbid waters (Derville et al. 2016; Roberts et al. 2019a) and are exposed to risks from fishing activities (although these have been reduced with the West Coast Marine Mammal Protected Area and recent increases in set-net and trawl fishing restrictions) and disease (summarised in Roberts et al. 2019a, Roberts et al. 2019b).
 Harbours are rarely used by Māui dolphins now but were once important habitat (Rayment et al. 2011).
 The harbours along this coast are used by common bottlenose dolphins and killer whales (R. Constantine, unpublished data).
-The most recent Māui dolphin abundance estimate was 57 (95% CI = 44-75) dolphins aged 1+ (Cooke et al. 2018).
+The most recent Māui dolphin abundance estimate was 54 (95% CI 48-66) dolphins aged 1+ (Constantine et al. 2021).

 Description of Qualifying Criteria